javaknows/kevem/README.md

 [![Build Status](https://travis-ci.org/wjsrobertson/kevem.svg?branch=master)](https://travis-ci.org/wjsrobertson/kevem)
 [![Coverage Status](https://codecov.io/gh/wjsrobertson/kevem/branch/master/graph/badge.svg)](https://codecov.io/gh/wjsrobertson/kevem)

+Kevem is an Ethereum client for testing web3j-based Kotlin/Java/JVM code.

-Kevem is an implementation of the [Ethereum Virtual Machine](https://www.ethereum.org/) written in Kotlin.
+It is an implementation of the [Ethereum Virtual Machine](https://www.ethereum.org/) written in Kotlin.

-It is a test EVM client in the style of [Ganache](https://www.trufflesuite.com/ganache) written natively for the JVM in Kotlin.

-Kevem allows running web3j tests completely in-process without using a separate Ganache instance.
-Alternatively it can be run as a standalone RPC server.
+It allows running web3j tests completely in-process using JUnit etc. Alternatively it can be run as a standalone RPC server.

-Kevem supports most EVM / Ethereum JSON-RPC behaviour but a list of missing features and shortcomings can be found in [the missing feature issues list](https://github.com/wjsrobertson/kevem/labels/missing%20feature).
+It supports most EVM / Ethereum JSON-RPC behaviour but a list of missing features and limitations can be found in [the missing feature issues list](https://github.com/wjsrobertson/kevem/labels/missing%20feature).

+## Documentation

+The latest documentation can be found on the [Kevem readthedocs site](https://kevem.readthedocs.io/en/latest/).

 ## Running in-process